puppetlabs-toy-chest/razor-server/doc/api.md

 that an unbounded number of nodes can be bound to this policy, or a positive integer to set an upper bound.

+### Adding Nodes to Policies

+Nodes can be directly associated to a policy, bypassing the use of tags where static associations are appropriate.
+This is done with the `add-policy-node` command with the following data:

+    {
+      "name": "a_policy_name",
+      "node": "node1" || "1"
+    }

+The value for node can be in the form "node<id>" or just "<id>".

+### Removing Nodes from a Policy

+Nodes statically associated with a policy are removed with the `remove-policy-node` command and takes the same data as the add command:

+    {
+      "name": "a_policy_name",
+      "node": "node1" || "1"
+    }

+The value for node can be in the form "node<id>" or just "<id>".

 ### Enable/disable policy

 Policies can be enabled or disabled.
 Only enabled policies are used when